Hatsune Miku: Project Diva F 2nd: Gameplay

 The game is set to have a similar play style to its predecessor, Hatsune Miku: Project DIVA F, whilst featuring new songs, returning songs from previous games, and character modules.
 New in-game mechanisms original to the game include sliding touchscreen notes, and double scratch notes.
 The DIVA room also features various minigames that can be played, including a clapping game.
 Another new addition to Project DIVA F 2nd over the previous game is the ability to change skins for the rhythm game mode, where decorative skin designs can be downloaded as DLC.
 The game features cross-save support between PS Vita and PS3 systems.
 The game tutorial, featuring "Ievan Polkka" just like the previous game, now also includes an extreme mode for advanced players in addition to the standard tutorial for beginners.
+Furthermore, lyric subtitles can now be shown in Japanese (Kanji or Romaji), English or Chinese, depending on the version.

 When played on a PS Vita TV device, the rhythm game features will be available, however AR features relying on the handheld PS Vita's camera will not be accessible.
 The DualShock 3 controls will be identical to the PS3 version, and a timing adjustment function will be available to take into account of television display lag, just like with the PS3 version.